 Note: See IHE ITI TF-1: Section 30.3 (XDW Supplement) for other groupings that are needed for the XDW Actors to permit sharing of a Workflow Document with IHE XDS, XDR or XDM Profiles.

 XCHT-WD actors shall be grouped with DSUB actors to grant an interoperable system for task status update notification.
-DSUB infrastructure is intended to provide specific notifications to the participants of the Heart Team workflow when an XDS.b environment is the XDW infrastructure for workflow sharing infrastructure.
+The DSUB infrastructure is intended to provide specific notifications to the participants of the HT using a XDS.b environment with a XDW infrastructure for workflow sharing infrastructure.

-The Referral Requester Actor supports the creation eReferral workflow document, that is linked to workflow document defined in this profile because the HT Manager and HT Participant could require the execution of new exams during the workflow.
+The HT Requester supports the creation of the eReferral workflow document since the HT Manager and HT Participant could require the execution of new exams during the workflow.